DIVIDENT - FAQ

 Dividend paying companies are commonly considered as stable since only profit making companies can pay dividend.
 But that may not be true always.
 Companies may not pay dividends due to various reasons.
 Some companies may reinvest all their profits to sustain its growth and for expansion.
 That is alright in case of a growing company.
 On the other hand a well established company with solid profits normally pays high dividends.
 If you hold the stocks, you will receive dividends in the form of checque or directly credited to you bank account if your mandate is registered with registrar.

 Dividend can be a good source of income for risk averse investors.
 You will get a fixed amount of dividend for each of the stocks held.
 You may not see big capital appreciation as in the case of growth stocks.
 But you will get a regular income from good dividend yielding stocks.
-Historically, high divident paying companies normally continue to do so.
+Historically, high dividend paying companies normally continue to do so.
 Stock selection is important here.
 Company and management should be trustworthy as you may keep stocks for long term for regular income.
 Normally big PSU government companies give good dividends.
 We will discuss high dividend yielding companies in another post.

 Cum bonus

-Dividend payment date or When dividend is paid
+Dividend payment date or When dividend is paid?

 Book closure date

-How dividend is paid
+How dividend is paid?

-Dividend distribution tax
+What is dividend distribution tax

 Tax on dividend income